 “I love working with Archway,” he says.
 “I have never worked with an organization that cares so much about its employees.
-And what we are able to accomplish is amazing.
-We have a mission with a similar heart to the mission of VoA, but we are best in practice.
-We are actually able to do it, it’s not just lip service.”
+And what we are able to accomplish is amazing.”

 And the sentiment is shared by residents at Foothills Green.
 Just after this phone call with Roman, a resident emailed into Archway to share lengthy feedback about how great Roman and Mike, maintenance tech, have been for the community at Foothills Green.
 She stated that ‘he is a very patient, kind and a great listener.
 He thoroughly hears one’s concerns and addresses appropriately in a very timely manner.
 He has done an amazing job putting in work orders to really make a difference on our property in many aspects and it truly shows.’
 Of Mike, that he ‘has a way of expressing his hard work in a way that shows he is invested in resident needs and wants everyone to remain happy here.
 He’s firm and many respect his giddiness, professionalism, and attentiveness with requests and concerns.
 He truly loves what he does, and it shows.’

 A Jack of All Trades

 I asked Roman what he likes to do in his free time, how he gets away from work and enjoys his time off.
 What I then learned is that he is the man of a thousand certifications.